Noor Hossain: Dhaka Siege

-On November 10, 1987, political opponents came together for what they called a "Dhaka Siege" (Dhaka Blockade) to demand an end to the rule of President Hussain Muhammad Ershad based on violations of democracy.
-Although he had been in power since 1982 through a coup d'état, he won the October 1987 election, but opponents charged it was a fraud.
+On November 10th 1987, political opponents came together for what they called a "Dhaka Siege" (Dhaka Blockade) to demand an end to the rule of President Hussain Muhammad Ershad based on violations of democracy.
+Although he had installed himself in power with the 1982 coup d'état, he won the May 1986 general election but opponents charged it as fraudulent.
 The Awami League and Bangladesh National Party united in opposition against Ershad's rule.
 One opposition demand was an election of the National Assembly under a non-partisan caretaker government.
-The rally turned violent, and several leaders and protesters including Noor Hossain were killed in riot conditions; several hundred were also injured.
+The rally turned violent, and several leaders and protesters including Noor Hossain were killed in the ensuing riots while several hundred injured.
 Noor Hossain was among three Jubo League members killed at a protest rally.
 The other two were leaders Nurul Huda Babul and Aminul Huda Tito.
 In the aftermath, the opposition called for a nationwide protest strike on November 11 and 12.

-Hossain is now associated in Bangladesh with anti-autocracy and pro-democracy.
+Hossain is now associated in Bangladesh with the anti-autocracy and pro-democracy movement.
 At the time he was shot, his body carried several slogans in white paint.
-He wore the slogan "Down with autocracy" (Sairachar nipat jak) on his chest, and on his back, he had written the slogan "Let Democracy Be Free" (Ganatantra mukti pak).
-His death raised the visibility of opposition sentiment directed against the Ershad government.
+He wore the slogan "Down with autocracy" (Shairachar nipat jak) on his chest, and on his back, he had written "Let Democracy Be Free" (Ganatantra mukti pak).
+His death raised opposition sentiment directed against the Ershad government.

-Ershad was removed from office on December 6, 1990 as a result of the mass movement that grew from the Dhaka Siege.
-After Ershad left office, Khaleda Zia of the BNP was elected as Bangladesh's first female prime minister, and a year later the government established a national date to commemorate the event.
+Ershad was forced out of office on December 6, 1990 as a result of the mass movement that grew from the Dhaka Siege.
+After Ershad left office, Khaleda Zia of the BNP was elected as Bangladesh's first female prime minister and a year later, the government established a national anniversary to commemorate the event.
 It was first called the "Historic November 10 observance", but the Awami League supported the name "Noor Hossain Day" by which it is known today.
-Ershad's Jatiya Party became part of the Awami League coalition after his removal, and Ershad later apologised for Hossain's death.
-The Jatiya Party does commemorate the day but refers to it as "Democracy Day" (Bengali: Ganatantra Dibash).
+Ershad's Jatiya Party became part of the Awami League coalition after its victory in the June 1996 general election.

 Noor Hossain and the square remained significant for protesters after Hossain's death in 1987 and Ershad's removal in 1990.
-In 1993, the Awami League led protesters to the square on the occasion of the November 10 anniversary against the BNP government, which also provoked a reaction from the police.
+In 1993, the Awami League led protesters to the square on the occasion of the November 10 anniversary against the BNP government which also provoked a reaction from the police.

 In 1996, Ershad officially apologised for Hossain's death before parliament and also to Hossain's father.
-Ershad maintained his apology but also criticised the opposition for using Hossain as a symbol against his government.
+Ershad maintained his apology but also criticised the opposition for using him as a symbol against his government.
 In 2012, he said, "You (the opposition) came up with dead bodies as they were needed to spark demonstrations."
+His Jatiya Party does recognise November 10th but as "Democracy Day" (Ganatantra Dibash).